TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

         }
     }
 ```

 - Look for the this.dropItem() method.
-	-Change the item specified in the function
+- Change the item specified in the function
+- Restart the server and try it out